Things to Do in Berlin

-Built on ground that once housed the SS headquarters, this free museum is about as cheery as it sounds.
+Built on the ground that once housed the SS headquarters, this free museum is about as cheery as it sounds.
 Still, it’s an essential stop for anyone interested in the Nazis’ insidious rise to power, and the years beyond.
 If you’re pushed for time, focus on the exhibition trench, which lays things out under the shadow of a Berlin Wall remnant.

 There are Jewish museums all over Europe, but Berlin’s is one of the best museums in town.
 Of course, it covers the Holocaust with great detail, honesty, and sensitivity.
 But it also tells the story of the role Jews have played throughout Germany’s history.
 Balancing its memorial aspects with a showcase of Jewish contributions and achievements, the museum is packed with interesting artefacts, all in a striking building designed by Daniel Libeskind.